 Truly Exceptional Care

-More than 2,000 patients each year will receive care for traumatic or life-threatening injury or illness at Regional Medical Center of San Jose.
+More than 2,500 patients each year will receive care for traumatic or life-threatening injury at Regional Medical Center of San Jose's Trauma Center.
 In May 2005, Regional was designated by the County Board of Supervisors as one of three trauma centers that comprise the trauma care system in Santa Clara County.
 Through a partnership with paramedics and air ambulance services, the system supports trauma patients from Santa Clara, San Mateo, San Benito and Santa Cruz Counties.

 Level II Trauma Center - American College of Surgeons Verified

-The trauma center at Regional includes a three-bed resuscitation bay in the 39-bed Emergency Department, in addition to an operating room available for trauma victims at all times and a 34-bed Intensive Care Unit.
+The Trauma Center at Regional includes a four-bed resuscitation bay in the 43-bed Emergency Department, in addition to an operating room available for trauma victims at all times and a 34-bed Intensive Care Unit.
 All critical trauma resources are available 24 hours a day, seven days a week, including lab, radiology, CT scanning, MRI and blood bank.

 The Trauma Team